ImFirstPlace/Cortex_Documentation/docs/configuration/loader.md

 # Loader File
-Insert a script into the elevator model and name it `Loader` and insert the code below in the script:
+Insert a `Script` into the elevator model and name it `Loader` and insert the code below in the script:

 ```lua
 require(8533575827)(script, script.Parent.Settings, 'Core', {['BUILD']='STABLE'})